DmxLarchey/Murec_Extraction/README.md

 The code in this GitHub repository is distributed under the [`CeCILL v2.1` open source software license](Licence_CeCILL_V2.1-en.txt).

-# What it is there
+# What is in there

 This artifact consists, in the sub-directory [`theories`](theories):
 + a `makefile`, generating a well suited `Makefile.coq` from;